smbwain/msv-config/README.md

 });
 ```

-Config could be loaded from file
+Config could be loaded from file.

 ```yaml
 # conf.yaml